California Estate Planning and Probate Lawyers and Attorneys

 • When and under what circumstances it makes sense to distribute your assets during your lifetime through gifting.

-• How and to whom your assets will be distributed after your death through probate administration or trust administration.
+• How and to whom your assets will be distributed after your death through the California law of probate administration or trust administration.

 • How and by whom your personal care will be managed and how health care decisions will be made during your lifetime if you become incapacitated and unable to care for yourself.